SahilPrajapati/getblk-brlse-simulation/README.md

 The simulation done using threads with the help of a buffer pool(buffer cache) structure.
 Used mutex locks and condition variables for efficient interleaving of processes.

 ## Step 1.
 To create Buffer Cache

 ### 1. How to implement Buffer Cache ?
-For Buffer Cache implemented a doubly linked list(file named as dll.h) having following functions which has to be implemented:
+For Buffer Cache, implemented a doubly linked list(file named as dll.h) having following functions which has to be implemented:

 -> **structure of node in doubly linked list**